Circumcision & Name of Jesus

 Let’s take a brief look at the festival.
 The celebration of the Circumcision and Name of Jesus dates back to the 5th Century, originally noted as the “Octave of Christmas,” “Octave” meaning “Eighth,” or the 8th day of Christmas.
 It was added to the Roman Christian calendar in about the 9th century, and it has been part of the liturgical church calendar ever since.

 I would guess that the whole circumcision thing has been shoved into the background for a number of reasons.
 Even though the Bible talks a lot about circumcision and foreskins, and every Christian would recognize that the subject is there, yet it seems just a bit too personal to talk about.
 Somehow, it would be one of those “taboo” topics that the prim and proper “church people” wouldn’t want to hear expounded upon from the pulpit.
-You can almost hear some people gasping and shuddering at the mere mention of the word.
+I can just picture some of the older church-type ladies in their long dresses, veiled hats, and white gloves gasping and shuddering at the mere mention of the word.

 And so Abraham, at the ripe old age of 99 has the honor (maybe a little dubious in his initial estimation) of circumcising himself, and then all of his servants and kin.
 And then when Isaac was born, he was circumcised on the eighth day, as God had prescribed.